jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/sensible-cybersecurity/index.md

 from the lens of a CISO.
 Do you want to share your thoughts?
 [Do get in touch with us\!](../../contact-us/)

 And remember our solutions.
-Take a look at our [Continuous Hacking](../../services/continuous-hacking/) and [One-shot Hacking](../../services/one-shot-hacking/) services.
+Take a look at our [Continuous Hacking service](../../services/continuous-hacking/).
 We can help you with detecting improvements in your cybersecurity operations, as we do it with Corona.